Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

     await updateUI(with: user) // Runs on the caller's actor }

-// Does NOT inherit context — runs on global executor let detached = Task.detached(priority: .background) {
+// Does NOT inherit context: runs on global executor let detached = Task.detached(priority: .background) {
     let data = try await processLargeFile()
     return data